Why Climate Conversations Matter

 Wise speech is a discipline, and we must approach climate conversations with this practice: really listening, asking clarifying questions, opening yourself to this other person’s truth, and finding the places where you’re both angry, you’re both afraid, you’re both confused, while holding space for it all.

 When people are not filled with reactivity, their activism looks different, feels different, and is less attached and more durable.
-We need support from each other to get there.
+We need support from each other to get there and it won’t happen in one or even just a few conversations.

 There’s something special about signaling to each other that it’s possible to not be in denial and simultaneously to not be running away from our pain.
 We can demonstrate that it’s possible to feel our suffering deeply while not reacting from it.
 When we hold space for others to come to terms with their feelings and find out how their own hearts feel called to respond, this is how culture begins to shift.